merge/skulls/README.md

 * version [1.11.0](https://seabios.org/Releases#SeaBIOS_1.11.0) from 2017-11-10
 * (in coreboot upstream)

-### When do we do a release?
+## When do we do a release?
 Either when
 * There is a new SeaBIOS release,
-* There is a new Intel microcode release (and included in coreboot), or
+* There is a new Intel microcode release (included in coreboot AND affecting our CPU ID),
-* There is a coreboot issue that affects us (unlikely)
+* There is a coreboot issue that affects us (unlikely), or
-* Config change we need
+* We need to change the config

+## TL;DR
+Download a released image, connect your hardware SPI flasher to the "upper" 4MB chip in your X230, and do

+     flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -w x230_coreboot_seabios_example_top.rom

 ## Flashing for the first time